srigas/KAN_Fault_Diagnosis/README.md

 # Attribution

-If the results, code and/or extracted feature libraries presented here helped you for your own work, feel free to cite our GitHub and/or paper as:
+If the code and/or extracted feature libraries presented here helped you for your own work, feel free to cite our GitHub repo and/or paper as:

 ```
 TODO